 Deflate d64 (also know as Enhanced Deflate) provides a greater level of compression, but note that it will increase the compression time and is not compatible with older Zip compression programs.
-Deflate64TM is a trademark of PKWARE Inc.
+Deflate64[TM] is a trademark of PKWARE Inc. ♣ ♣ This type of compression is only available in SyncBackSE and SyncBackPro.